Riemann-Roch Theory for Graph Orientations: Directed path reversals and the Riemann--Roch formula

-Let $D$ be a divisor with $r(D) =-1$.
-By Theorem \ref{eff1} $(i)$, there exists a divisor $D' \sim D$ such that $D' \leq D_{\O}$ where $\O$ is an acyclic partial orientation.
-It is a classical fact, whose proof we now give, that any acyclic partial orientation can be extended to a full acyclic orientation $\O'$.
-Let $e = (u,v)$ be some unoriented edge in $\O$ and suppose that both orientations of $e$ cause a directed cycle to appear.
-This implies that there exist directed paths in $\O$ from $u$ to $v$ and $v$ to $u$, hence a directed cycle was already present in $\O$, a contradiction.
-Alternately, if we view $\O$ as a poset, we may take a {\it linear extension} of $\O$, meaning a total order on the vertices which respects $\O$, and orient the remaining edges in $G$ according to this order.
-The divisor $D_{\O'}$ has degree $g-1$ and negative rank by Theorem \ref{eff1} $(i)$.
+By {Theorem~\ref{eff1}} $(i)$, there exists a divisor $D'' \sim D$ such that $D'' \leq D_{\mathcal{O}}$ where $\mathcal{O}$ is an acyclic partial orientation.
+It is a classical fact, whose proof we now give, that any acyclic partial orientation can be extended to a full acyclic orientation $\mathcal{O} '$.
+Let $e = (u,v)$ be some unoriented edge in $\mathcal{O}$ and suppose that both orientations of $e$ cause a directed cycle to appear.
+This implies that there exist directed paths in $\mathcal{O}$ from $u$ to $v$ and $v$ to $u$, hence a directed cycle was already present in $\mathcal{O}$, a contradiction.
+Alternately, if we view $\mathcal{O}$ as a poset, we may take a \textit{linear extension} of $\mathcal{O}$ and orient the remaining edges in $G$ according to this order.
+The divisor $D_{\mathcal{O}'}$ has degree $g-1$ and negative rank by {Theorem~\ref{eff1}} $(i)$. \end{proof}